NelsonBermeo/NelsonBermeo/README.md

 # Hi there, I'm Nelson Bermeo! 👋

 Welcome to my GitHub profile!
-I'm a Student at Stevens Institiute of Technology in the NYC Metropolitan Area studying Computer Science passionate about Machine Learning, Quantum Computing, Software Engineering, Deep Learning, and Mathematics.
+I'm a Student at Stevens Institiute of Technology in the NYC Metropolitan Area studying Computer Science.
+I am passionate about Machine Learning, Quantum Computing, Software Engineering, Deep Learning, and Mathematics.

 ## 🚀 About Me